t-edson/MiConfig/README.md

 Note we are not using controls to editing the content of the variables, we just are associating variables to disk.

-## Associating variables to controls
+## Associating variables to file and to controls

 The previous example only associate variables to a file, so they can be read or written in disk.
 The folw of infromation follows the next figure: